DSpace/RestContract/bitstreams.md

 ### Main Thumbnail
 **/api/core/bitstreams/<:uuid>/thumbnail**

-It returns the bitstream which represents the thumbnail of the bitstream
+It returns the bitstream which represents the thumbnail of the specified bitstream.
+At this time, thumbnails are only supported for bitstreams in the `ORIGINAL` bundle.

 Status codes:
 * 200 OK - returning the thumbnail